Top Takeaways From This Post

 The reason for this is safety.

-We have to walk through some busy streets and roads before we reach a cat safe park.
+We have to walk through some busy streets and roads before we reach a cat-safe park.
 Cats can spook easily, especially in the early days when you introduce them to new sights, sounds and places.
 The last thing we want is an oncoming car or an overexcited dog or a loud child suddenly panicking the cat and causing him to dash somewhere.

 A cat backpack acts as a mobile safe spot for the cat.

-Cats love compact cave-like spaces which let them observe the world from a safe distance.
+Cats love dark compact cave-like spaces which let them observe the world from a safe distance.
 In case you run into an overexcited dog in the park, you want your kitty to be able to easily hide in the backpack and feel protected.

-So we backpack trained Jonesy as well.
+So we backpack-trained Jonesy as well.
 He made it much easier for us by voluntarily sitting in the backpack.
 So every time he jumps in, we just give him treats.
 It is his new favourite thing.
 The backpack is always out in the house so he can go into it whenever he pleases.

 Once your cat is trained in all of the above, you can safely take him out.
 Start with shorter 10-15 mins walks, and then gradually increase the time.
-Just remember to stay away from anything that may startle your cat, like excited small children, barking dogs, busy road while outside.
+Just remember to stay away from anything that may startle your cat, like excited small children, barking dogs, or busy roads while outside.

 Even if you have harness trained your Maine coon to walk outdoors, just one scary encounter may scare it and cause it to be afraid of going for a walk in the future.